fabioellger/fabioellger.github.io/index.md

 My work has been published in journals such as the _Journal of Politics_, _British Journal of Political Science_, _Comparative Political Studies_, and _West European Politics_.
 In my research, I employ a broad range of empirical methods, such as field and survey experiments, quasi-experimental designs, and quantitative text analyses with large language models.
-For a comprehensive overview of my ongoing projects and previous publications, please visit my [Publications & Research](/research/) page.
+For a comprehensive overview of my ongoing projects and previous publications, please visit my [Research](/research/) page.

  I also enjoy [teaching](/teaching/) classes on political behavior, research design and applied research methods.